HosseinMasumpoor/NovaAPI/README.md

 # NovaAPI

-**NovaAPI** is a lightweight and powerful mini-framework for building APIs in PHP.
+**NovaAPI** is a modern and scalable PHP framework designed specifically for building high-performance APIs.

-Inspired by modern architectures and leveraging tools like Symfony and Eloquent, it provides a solid foundation for fast API development.
+Built on proven tools like Symfony Routing and Eloquent ORM, it offers a clean architecture, powerful features, and a lightweight core — giving developers everything they need to build fast, flexible, and maintainable API services.

 ---